wesleycox/GA-TA-Truck-Dispatching/README.md

 _NS_ lines of:

-_FM FSD_
+_TTM TTSD FM FSD_

-where for the nth line, _FM_ is the mean filling time at the nth shovel, and _FSD_ is the standard deviation.
+where for the nth line, _TTM_ is the mean travel time to the nth shovel, _TTSD_ is the standard deviation, _FM_ is the mean filling time at the nth shovel, and _FSD_ is the standard deviation.

 Any deviation from this format will result in error.
 #